draggsconnor/BlipKit/manual/arepggio.md

 - [Note Length](#note-length)
 - [Pitch Shifting](#pitch-shifting)

 Arpeggio notes are used to play multiple notes fast and repeatedly after each other.
-As they are only played for a short time, this gives the impression of multiple notes playing at the same time.
+As they are only played for a short time, it gives the impression of multiple notes playing at the same time.
 This makes it a good way to play chords for example, as the notes are played relatively to the track note.
 They can be used independently of [pitch envelopes](../instruments).

 <div class="buttons">
 	<div class="player" data-volume="0.7">